Benefits delivery option

 For more information

-You can find more information about multiple benefits strategies, including: adjusting your current plan, self-funded coverage, maintaining grandfathered status, Small Business Health Option Program (SHOP) Marketplace, a private marketplace, a hybrid of these options, or discontinuing coverage at aflac.com/healthcare_reform.
+You can find more information about multiple benefits delivery options, including: insurer based, self-funded coverage, maintaining grandfathered status, Small Business Health Option Program (SHOP) Marketplace or a private marketplace at aflac.com/healthcare_reform.
 A comprehensive summary is available in The Employer’s Guide to Health Care Reform.

 As you continue to navigate health care reform, you can rely on Aflac to provide updates and helpful information at: aflac.com/insights.
 To learn more about coverage available in your state, visit: healthcare.gov, cciio.cms.gov and irs.gov.